bfontaine/term2048/README.rst

     term2048

 Then use arrow keys to move.
+Use ``-h``  to check the list of available options.

 Tests
 -----